rsdn/CodeJam/PerfTests/docs/Overview.md

 >
 > The Scaled metric provided by CodeJam.Perftests assumes that timing measurements do belong to lognormal distribution.
 In contrast to normal distribution model used in BenchmarkDotNet the former one provides more accurate results on measurements with long tail distribution.
 >
-> Explanation for humans: the results from Scaled columns in the output of BenchmarkDotNet and CodeJam.PerfTests may differ and its fine.
+> Explanation for humans: the values from Scaled columns in the output of BenchmarkDotNet and CodeJam.PerfTests may differ and its fine.

 If competition uses a relative metric but there's no baseline member in competition the perftest will fail with